Birdie Tebbetts: Baseball career

 The Tigers purchased future Hall of Fame catcher Mickey Cochrane from the Philadelphia Athletics in December 1933, leaving no place for Tebbetts on the team.
 He spent the next three seasons playing in the minor leagues before making his MLB debut with the Tigers on September 16, 1936 at the age of 23.
 In the 1937 season, Cochrane's playing career came to an end when he was hit by a pitch and suffered a fractured skull.
 Rudy York replaced Cochrane as the Tigers' catcher, but his defensive skills were so poor that by the 1939 season, new Tigers manager Del Baker gave Tebbetts a chance to play.
-He ended the season with a .261 batting average and led American League (AL) catchers in assists and in baserunners caught stealing.
+Tebbetts ended the season with a .261 batting average and led American League (AL) catchers in assists and in baserunners caught stealing.

 In 1940, York was converted into a first baseman, leaving Tebbetts in sole possession of the catcher's position.
 He responded by posting a .296 batting average, as the Tigers defeated the Cleveland Indians and the New York Yankees in a tight pennant race to clinch the American League title.
 Tebbetts was held hitless in the 1940 World Series as the Tigers lost to the Cincinnati Reds in a seven-game series.
 He once again led AL catchers in assists and in baserunners caught stealing.
 In September, Tebbetts had been charged with assault and battery during a game in Cleveland when a basket of tomatoes was dropped on him by a Cleveland fan.
 As police held the fan, Tebbetts rushed up and struck him.
 The charges were later dismissed.

-He developed a reputation for antagonizing opposing players, constantly hectoring them in an effort to have them make mistakes and give his team an advantage.
+Tebbetts developed a reputation for antagonizing opposing players, constantly heckling them in an effort to have them make mistakes and give his team an advantage.
+However, he also could be a good sport.
+In his autobiography, Tebbetts said he and catcher Mike Tresh helped umpire Red Ormbsy call balls and strikes during a game when Ormsby suffered from a dizzy spell.
+Tebbetts tipped Ormsby off with hand signals following each pitch.

 In 1941, Tebbetts was hitting for a .296 average by mid-season and earned a place as a reserve player for the American League in the 1941 All-Star Game.
 He led American League catchers in assists for a third consecutive year.
 Tebbetts was named the starting catcher for the American League in the 1942 All-Star Game.

 Despite holding a 3-A draft classification because of his mother's dependency, Tebbetts applied for an Army Air Corps commission.
 He joined the military services in August 1942 and was assigned to recruiting duties in Waco, Texas during the Second World War.
 Tebbetts honed his managerial skills as a player-manager for the Waco Army Flying School's baseball team.
 He lost three years of his baseball career to his military service.